 Jim Jim Party Photo by Hajime Kato

-We place great importance on creating teams that facilitate the operation cycle of art projects (Planning, preparation, implementation, reporting, verification and evaluation) and creating bases that support activities involving diverse people.
-For example, we provide learning opportunities in cooperation with the Tokyo Art Research Lab to promote our activities.
-We will also work to build a network among NPOs involved in the Tokyo Art Point Project.
+We place great importance on building a "team" that smoothly runs the management cycle of art projects (planning, preparation, implementation, reporting, verification, and evaluation), and creating a base that supports activities involving diverse people.
+For example, we provide learning opportunities in collaboration with the Tokyo Art Research Lab to promote our activities.
+We will also work to create a network between NPOs that are responsible for Tokyo Artpoint Project.

 共催事業同士のネットワーキング「ジムジム会(事務局による事務局のためのジムのような勉強会)」